 • First aid kit: Band-aids, moleskin, etc.

-Price of the Salkantay Inca Trail Expedition 6 days
+Price of the Private Salkantay Inca Trail Expedition 6 days

 Price per person:

-To book the Salkantay + Inca Trail to Machu Picchu tour, you need to make an initial payment of 200.USD per person, the remaining balance can be paid online, in installments, or Cusco with any credit card with no booking fees at all.
+To book the Salkantay + Inca Trail to Machu Picchu tour, you need to make an initial payment of US$ 200 per person; the remaining balance can be paid online or at our office in Cusco with any card and without booking fees.

 Student Discount:

-All travelers under 17 will have a $40 discount.
-If you are 25 years old or under when traveling, you can get a 40$ discount with your student ID.
+All travelers under 17 will have a US$ 40 discount.
+If you are 25 years old or under when traveling, you can get a US$ 40 discount with your student ID.
 Please advise by email to give you a code for the discount.

 To get the student discount, travelers should have a Valid ID with the following: